US DoD medics and providers can request the ADVISOR phone number with an official .mil email address.

 Trust must be built prior to an actual call being made under stressful conditions; trust in the receiving physician and, more importantly, trust in the process.
 Medics may be apprehensive in calling a complete stranger if they haven’t made a test call or even better, a face to face meeting.
 If you build the rapport before the crisis, this won’t be an issue.
 You may even have the time to prep a draft email who you are and your equipment, training level and usually a region where you will be if you think it will be pertinent.

-This is the 5th major revision of the PFC teleconsultation script.
-Updates have been made after many training scenarios and, very recently, after a real world case.
+Updates have been made to the script after many training scenarios and real world cases.
 It has evolved to its current state through a collaboration of Medics, ICU and EM Docs along with other providers and specialties and is continually tested and vetted by the Critical Care team at SAMMC and all of us in the PFC working group.

 10 Quick Telemed Tips